Your donation will help us fund much needed veterinary care for the shelter animals and fund community spay/neuter/vaccination clinics.

 On the west boundary of the Red Lake Reservation RLRR has built an animal shelter with 30 outdoor dog/puppy kennels, and an indoor shelter for cats, kittens, and very young puppies and smaller breeds in an older building.
 All of the animals at the shelter must be transported to rescues in the Minneapolis/St Paul area, 270 miles away, since there are very few potential adoptive homes in the rural communities near the reservation.

-There is a Twin Cities group of volunteers who support RLRR assisting with animal, food, and supplies transport; fostering; staffing community spay/neuter clinics; and fundraising.
+There is a Twin Cities group of volunteers called "Friends of Rosie" who support RLRR assisting with animal, food, and supplies transport; fostering; staffing community spay/neuter clinics; and fundraising.
+Our Board of Directors includes 2 residents of Red Lake Reservation, 2 residents of Bemidji, and 2 residents of the metropolitan area.

 2006 – 500 animals rescued; 346 spayed/neutered